DiogoP98/15-Puzzle/README.md

 Notice:
 how to change each method:
-     In the function main there are different methods commented, like this: “bool ok = nome do método;”.
+     In the function main there are different methods commented, like this: “bool ok = method name;”.
 To test each one of them you need to uncomment the method you want to use.

 | Author            |   UP Number       |
 |-------------------|:-----------------:|